billstclair/elm-html-template/Markdown.md

     [["#let",{"content":"Hello from Markdown"},"?page"]]

-Evaluate the above on the "Play" page of the example, and it will display as an embedded page with conent of "Hello from Markdown".
+Evaluate the above on the "Play" page of the example, and it will display as an embedded page with content of "Hello from Markdown".

 The parser is stupid about termination of the JSON.
 If it sees two right square brackets in a row, that's the end, so if your code needs to include that, add spaces so that the only place where "]]" appears is at the end: